slackhq/foundry/README.md

 To avoid accidentally checking in any new, unexpected manifest permissions, we have a `CheckManifestPermissionsTask` that compares the final merged manifest's permissions to an allow list of known permissions.
-This is allow list is checked in and expected to be guarded by a CODEOWNER watch and will fail the build if they differ.
+This is allow list is checked in and expected to be guarded by a `CODEOWNERS` watch and will fail the build if they differ.

 ```kotlin
 slack {